‘Tis the Season to Start a 12-Week Christmas Savings Plan

 Saving money for the holiday season isn’t all about making cuts.
 You can temporarily increase your income by getting a part-time holiday gig (bonus if you get a company discount) or doing odd jobs on Fiverr or TaskRabbit.
-Make room for the new gifts you’ll get by cleaning out your closets and selling stuff online.
+Or put your hobbies to work making and selling something cute and crafty on Etsy.
+And don’t forget to make room for the new gifts you’ll get by cleaning out your closets and selling stuff online.

-How to Spend Less on Gifts During the Holiday Shopping Season
+How to Save Money on Gifts During the Holiday Shopping Season

 In addition to a Christmas savings plan, you also need to set a Christmas budget that’s financially comfortable for you.

-Here are six ways to spend less this holiday season:
+Here are seven ways to spend less this holiday season:

 1. Make Your Own Gifts.

 Get crafty and DIY some Christmas gifts for your friends and family.